DreamCoder123/Concept-Practice-Assignment/README.md

 View products also have the same rules and also can be generated through database.
 Orders
 In this function there are all of order that admin is received from users.
 And there is also shown the order details here.
-View orders also have the same database and list page to follow the order track.
-Figure 7 illustrates the order lists of the customers with details in data base
+View orders also have the same database and list page to follow the order track in the order lists of the customers with details in data base